-Essential college and career skills such as critical thinking, problem solving, and written communication are the skills that hiring managers value most above and beyond specific content knowledge (Hart Research Associates, 2013).
+Essential college and career skills such as critical thinking, problem solving, and effective written communication are the skills that hiring managers value most above and beyond specific content knowledge (Hart Research Associates, 2013).

-However, these skills are often not explicitly taught as part of college curricula, nor are they reflected on a college transcript.
+However, these skills are often not explicitly measured, nor taught as part of college curricula, nor are they reflected on a college transcript.
 While content knowledge is a requisite part of a student’s education, it alone is insufficient for a student to thrive academically and professionally (Capital, 2016; Hart Research Associates, 2013; World Economic Forum, 2016; Rios et al, 2020).

 Top Skills Employers Seek

 % of managers who feel recent college graduates lack:

 - Public Speaking 39% 39%

 Essential Skills Are in Demand, but Lacking